Privacy and The Trade Desk Platform

-- Attribution means attributing particular ad views to actions by a user.
+- Attribution means matching particular ad views to subsequent actions taken by a user.
 For example, a car advertiser might be able to see that someone who saw an ad for a car four times, purchased that car.
 This would be done by stitching together data collected from our Platform with the advertiser’s own data and data from other companies.
-When this is done, we don’t get any data that directly identifies the purchaser of the car.
+When this is done, we don’t get any data that allows us to directly identify the purchaser of the car.

 - Cross device graphing uses algorithms to associate devices that might be related to each other, such as devices used by the same person or in the same household.

 - Malicious or invalid activity can be a problem for companies and users.
-We process information to try to identify and prevent, for example, purveyors of malware or bots that try to take advertising dollars for ads that aren’t shown to real users or that try to harm users’ devices.
+For example, we process information in an attempt to identify and prevent purveyors of malware or bots that try to take advertising dollars for ads that aren’t shown to real users or that try to harm users’ devices.

 Sometimes, as part of our Platform, we create and use user profiles associated with unique IDs.
 This means that we look at the information associated with the IDs, and with the requests for ads, such as the content in which the ad is shown, the time, the geographic location, and the type of device.
 Sometimes we also use information about whether or how users responded to ads to find other users who would respond to ads.
 We apply various computational methods on this information to find groupings of IDs that may have certain interests or characteristics, such as “clothing,” “sports,” “travel,” “male,” “25-54,” and so on.
 Our Platform also enables data suppliers to bring data to the Platform that our clients can use on the Platform to improve their ad campaigns.